 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities as of the date of the condensed consolidated financial statements and expenses during the reporting period.
-The impact of COVID-19 continues to evolve.
-As a result, certain estimates and assumptions required increased judgment and carried a higher degree of variability and volatility, including but not limited to, the fair value of marketable securities, performance-based equity awards, and research and development accruals for the quarter ended March 31, 2020.
+The impact of the ongoing COVID-19 pandemic continues to evolve.
+As a result, certain estimates and assumptions required increased judgment and carried a higher degree of variability and volatility, including but not limited to, the fair value of marketable securities, performance-based equity awards, and research and development accruals for the three and nine months ended September 30, 2020.
 As events continue to unfold and additional information becomes available, these estimates may change materially in future periods.
 Actual results could differ from those estimates.